garrandall/popular-music-data/tracks/another-saturday-night-sam-cooke.md

 ---

 Another Saturday night and I ain't got nobody
-I got some money 'cause i just got paid
+I got some money 'cause I just got paid
 How I wish I had someone to talk to
 I'm in an awful way

 I got in town a month ago, I seen a lotta girls since then If I could meet 'em I could get 'em but as yet I haven't met 'em That's why I'm in the shape I'm in

 Here another Saturday night and I ain't got nobody
 I got some money 'cause I just got paid